 Multi-Week Classes

 Our classes meet once a week for 2.5 hours each week.
-May/June classes will be posted for signups on Monday, April 7th at noon.
-Classes will start April 28th.
+May/June classes are in session.
+July/August classes will be available for signups on Monday, June 9 at noon.

 What Makes Us Different?